bonz027/learn_command_line_excercises/Chapter_9/Readme.md

 ##Explain what happens when if you touch an existing file.

-from the looks of it, It seems the command line recognizes that a similar file already exist and doesn't create it.
-I entered **ls -l** into the command line and I see that a time stamp of **-rw-r--r--  1 OC  staff  0 May 31 17:58 iamcool.txt** comes back.
-I am guessing that the existing file is just overwritten by the new command??
+touch updates the time and date of when you last "touched" the file.
+It's a kind of like a reference point for your self.. i.e opening the file, not editing anything, the saving it again; a time stamp basically